Bugaboo Fire: Smoke

 During the time these fires were burning, thick, sooty smoke blanketed the city of Jacksonville, Florida and the entire area of northeast Florida and southeast Georgia for many days.
-At times, the smoke reduced visibility to under a quarter of a mile and caused many health concerns.
+Miami was one of the affected cities.
+At times, the smoke reduced visibility to under 0.25 mi and caused many health concerns.
+The smoke caused disorientation in birds, causing them to fly into buildings.
+Some highways were closed following vehicle accidents caused by the low visibility conditions.

 On May 22, 2007, from southern Georgia to Metro Atlanta, residents awoke to a blanket of smoke across the horizon.
-A strong smoke smell was very clear, and there were reports of people with irritated eyes, noses, and lungs.
-Some people with asthma were rushed to hospitals as a result of the smoke.
+Visibility was reduced to 3 to 5 mi.
+People reported a strong smoke smell and there were further reports of people with irritated eyes, noses, and lungs.
+People with respiratory issues were advised to stay inside, and some people with asthma were rushed to hospitals as a result of the smoke.

-Smoke at times reduced visibility as far south as central Florida, and was even blown all the way down to Fort Lauderdale in south Florida, putting the local air quality index in the unhealthy range.
-Smoke later drifted across southern Alabama and even to Meridian, Mississippi.
+Smoke at times reduced visibility as far south as central Florida, and was blown to Fort Lauderdale, sending the local air quality index into the unhealthy range.
+Smoke later drifted across southern Alabama and further to Meridian, Mississippi.